-- 1. Type the User Name for your DDNS account. - 2.
-Type the Password for your DDNS account. - 3.
-Type the Domain Name you received from dynamic DNS service provider. - 4.
-Click the Login button to log in the DDNS service.
+- 1. Type the Domain Name received from your dynamic DNS service provider. - 2.
+Type the User Name for your DDNS account. - 3.
+Type the Password for your DDNS account. - 4.
+Click the Login button to log in to the DDNS service.

-Connection Status - The status of the DDNS service connection is displayed here.
+Connection Status -The status of the DDNS service connection is displayed here.

-Click Logout to log out the DDNS service.
+Click Logout to log out of the DDNS service.